This combination of vitamins provides vitamin B-6, vitamin B-12 and folic acid to people who do not have enough of these vitamins for good health.

-This product can affect the results of certain lab tests (e.g., intrinsic factor antibodies, certain urobilinogen tests).
+This product can affect the results of certain lab tests (such as intrinsic factor antibodies, certain urobilinogen tests).
 Make sure laboratory personnel and your doctors know you use this drug.

 Do not share this medication with others.

-Laboratory and/or medical tests (e.g., complete blood count, homocysteine levels) may be performed from time to time to monitor your progress or check for side effects.
+Lab and/or medical tests (such as complete blood count, homocysteine levels) may be done while you are taking this medication.
+Keep all medical and lab appointments.
 Consult your doctor for more details.